-- Brush snow off the roof, gutters and away from downspouts and vents. - Throughout the winter remove ice build up, or ice damming, from eaves troughs. - Avoid using de-icing agents with damaging salts. - Remove window screens to allow air from the heating system to keep condensation off the windows.
+- Brush snow off the roof, gutters and away from downspouts and vents. - Walk around the outside of your home weekly to enure all HVAC venting is clear of snow and ice build up. - Throughout the winter remove ice build up, or ice damming, from eaves troughs. - Avoid using de-icing agents with damaging salts. - Remove window screens to allow air from the heating system to keep condensation off the windows.